ychandu9/Fraud-detection/README.md

 ![Analytics Dashboard](Screenshots/dashboard.png)

-### 3. Historical Logs
+### 3. Data Entry
-Explore the database of past analyzed transactions with full breakdown of ML vs. Rule-based scores.
+Enter the data of the sender and reciever and tick the check boxes of risk indicators
 ![Transaction History](Screenshots/history.png)

 ### 4. Model Performance Metrics